 Outdoors.
 You’re more likely to need sunscreen than an umbrella when you head for an outdoor adventure here.
 With 172 sunny days and only about 21 inches of rain a year, the Palouse provides comfortable weather conditions most of the year for activities ranging from hiking and bicycling to rafting and disc golf.
 And when it snows—usually about 28 inches each year—there are ample opportunities for snowboarding, skiing, and building snowmen.

 Financial aid and scholarships

 We award about $390 million each year to students in the form of scholarships, grants, work-study, and loans.
 Aid is offered based on financial need, academic achievements, and available funds.

 We welcome students transferring from other colleges to WSU.
 We offer special academic advising and other student services as well as transfer orientation sessions.

 More than 1,000 transfer students from across the country enroll here each fall.
 The typical student is 22 years old and has completed 55 semester credits.
 Among transfer students’ popular academic interests: Engineering, Business, and Communication.

 Transfer students interested in attending WSU should review our Transfer Credit Equivalency website (transfercredit.wsu.edu) to understand how classes will transfer from their current institution and to identify the courses required to complete a major.

 Visit our website to learn more about academics, campus life, and other aspects of the WSU experience.
 Next, schedule a visit to WSU in person to see this amazing university for yourself.

-We offer a number of special, full-day visit events throughout the year as well as campus tours weekdays and Saturday mornings throughout the year: visit.wsu.edu.
+We offer a number of special full-day visit events throughout the year as well as campus tours on weekdays and Saturday mornings throughout the year. visit.wsu.edu